tendermint/tendermint/docs/spec/abci/abci.md

 Events can be used to index transactions and blocks according to what happened during their execution.
 Note that the set of events returned for a block from `BeginBlock` and `EndBlock` are merged.
-In case both methods return the same tag, only the value defined in `EndBlock` is used.
+In case both methods return the same event, only the value defined in `EndBlock` is used.

 Each event has a `type` which is meant to categorize the event for a particular `Response*` or tx.
 A `Response*` or tx may contain multiple events with duplicate